How to Grow Poor Man's Weather Glass Flowers

 Insects and Plant Disease

 This plant seldom has problems with insects and disease.
-If insect or disease problems occur, treat early with organic or chemical insect repellents and fungicide.
+If insect or disease problems occur, treat the problem early with organic or chemical insect repellent or fungicide, asw apropriate.

 Related Articles